 - (a) Policy Framework.
-The policy framework means the following plans and strategies:-

-- Annual Library Plan;

-- Children's and Young People's Plan;

-- Community Care Plan;

-- Sustainable Community Strategy;

-- County Community Safety Agreement;

-- Local Transport Plan;

-- Plans and strategies which together comprise the Development Plan:

-- Youth Justice Plan;

-- Council's Corporate Plan;

-- Food Law Enforcement Service Plan;

-- Adult Services Plan;

-- and any other Strategy, Plan or Agreement that requires the approval of full Council.

-- (b) Budget.
+The policy framework means the following plans and strategies:- - Annual Library Plan (where required under section 1(2) Public Libraries and Museums Act 1964); - Children's and Young People's Plan; - Crime and Disorder Reduction Strategy (Community Safety Agreement); - Local Transport Plan; - Plans and strategies which together comprise the Development Plan; - Youth Justice Plan; - Council's Corporate Plan (The Council Plan). - (b) Budget.
 The budget includes the allocation of financial resources to different services and projects, proposed contingency funds, the council tax base, setting the council tax and decisions relating to the control of the Council's borrowing requirement, the control of its capital expenditure and, if required, the setting of virement limits different to those in Financial Regulations.